acharjee0712/acceptsuitenodeheroku/docs/AcceptHosted.md

 The URL of the communicator page is passed in your token request, which will allow Authorize.Net to embed the communicator page in the payment form.

-A communication handler is written to receive the messages of iframe communicator and executes the script based on the message received.
+A communication handler is written in **app.js** file (C:\GitHub\accept-sample-app-dotnet-master\assets\js\accept-suite\app.js) to receive the messages of iframe communicator and executes the script based on the message received.

 ```
 //Methods for accept hosted/accept customer iframes that executes on receiving message in iframeCommunicator